-- IPS – The IPS technology has a superior performance and stands for in-plane switching.
+- IPS: The IPS technology has a superior performance and stands for in-plane switching.
 It has better color accuracy and viewing angles than VA and TN panels, making it ideal for high-definition gaming and editing games.
-The IPS display technology offers better color reproduction, longer lifespan, and better sunlight visibility.
+The IPS display technology offers better color reproduction, a longer lifespan, and better sunlight visibility.
 However, it is more expensive with higher latency and inefficient power consumption.

 When the FPS and refresh rate fails to sync, you experience screen tearing.
 G-Sync and FreeSync are products by AMD and Nvidia that help to eliminate the screen tear problem without taking a hit on performance.

 FreeSync by AMD works with compatible AMD GPUs and displays.
 It works with the latest DisplayPort standards without the need for specialized hardware.
 FreeSync is cheaper and produces smooth, crisp graphics.

 G-Sync by Nvidia works with Nvidia GPUs and G-Sync-compatible displays, but it requires dedicated hardware to function properly.
 G-Sync has low latency, eliminates screen-tearing, and offers powerful performance and 4K gaming.

 The best 4K monitor for console gaming should have many ports that give you more flexibility.
 Make sure that the monitor comes with HDMI, DVI, VGA, and DisplayPort as the bare minimum.